VA Mental Health – Health Care Providers Treating MST

 Resources To Share With Veterans

-This course helps active duty Service members begin to recover, heal, and enhance their resiliency after a sexual assault.
+This course on the Safe Helpline website helps active duty Service members begin to recover, heal and enhance their resiliency after a sexual assault.
 It is also useful for providers working with active duty Service members.

-VA provides free treatment for any physical or mental health condition related to a Veteran’s experiences of MST.
-No documentation of the MST experience or VA disability compensation rating is required.
-Some Veterans can receive this free MST-related care even if they are not eligible for other VA care.
+VA provides free treatment for any physical or mental health condition related to experiences of MST.
+No documentation of the MST experience or VA disability compensation rating is required to get treatment.
+Individuals with Veteran status and most former Service members with an Other Than Honorable discharge can receive this free MST-related care even if they are not eligible for other VA care.

-We encourage you to discuss these additional treatment options and considerations with your patients:
+We encourage you to discuss these additional treatment options and resources with your patients:

-- Every VA health care facility has an MST Coordinator who serves as a contact person for MST-related issues and who can assist Veterans in accessing care.
+- Every VA health care facility has an MST Coordinator who serves as a contact person for MST-related issues and who can assist individuals in accessing care.

 - MST-related outpatient services are available at every VA medical center and many VA community-based outpatient clinics.
-Services are organized differently at different facilities and MST-related care is available even if a facility does not have a specific “MST treatment team.”
 Mental health services include psychological assessment and evaluation, medication evaluation and treatment, and individual and group psychotherapy.

 - MST-related outpatient counseling is also available through VA’s community-based Vet Centers.